What the three types of property licence are, where we have licensing schemes running, and the standards and conditions of each licence.

 Mandatory HMO licence

-You need a mandatory HMO licence if youre renting out a property that has:
+You need a mandatory HMO licence if you're renting out a house or flat that has:

 • five or more people from two or more households